duleorlovic/blog/_posts/2016-04-13-css-and-html-tips.markdown

   You need to make the label a block level element for it to work.
-* for block elemenent with `margin: auto` (bootstrap [center-block](http://getbootstrap.com/css/#helper-classes-center) helper) does not have efect unless the element has the width (because it can not calculate margins).
-For text you can use `text-center`
+* for block elemenent with `margin: auto` (bootstrap [center-block](http://getbootstrap.com/css/#helper-classes-center) helper) does not have effect unless the element has the width (because it can not calculate margins).
+For text you can use `text-center` `text-right` helper classes for to align text right.
 * space inside a element is important. for example `<label>1</label><label> 2
   </label><label> 3 </label>` with `label { background: blue;}` this background
   will occupy only character and it will be disconnected from 1-2, but connected